 When exposed to hydrogen sulfide gas, serious health effects are not likely to be met until air levels reach a minimum of 2 PPM for at least 30 minutes, the same rate that can cause individuals with asthma to experience symptoms.

-Additional health effects have been reported with exposures greater than 50 PPM, which is known to cause eye irritation, which is higher than the average odor threshold.
+Additional health effects have been reported with exposures greater than 50 PPM, known to cause eye irritation, which is higher than the average odor threshold.

-Exposure to even slightly higher hydrogen sulfide gas levels, for example, over 300 PPM, can cause serious health effects.
+Exposure to slightly higher hydrogen sulfide gas levels, such as over 300 PPM, can cause serious health effects.
 However, this level of exposure beyond the odor threshold is only common for those who encounter occupational or industrial accidents.

-0.00047 PPM or 0.47 PPB is considered the odor threshold, which is the point where 50% of individuals can detect the presence of an odor without having the ability to identify it.
+0.00047 PPM or 0.47 PPB is considered the odor threshold, which is the point where 50% of individuals can detect the presence of an odor without being able to identify it.

 There are permissible levels of sewer gas that employees can encounter as well as existing concentrations that can cause severe health issues or death.
 Some effects that individuals may experience can be as insignificant as a sore throat or they can be fatal after just a few breaths of hydrogen sulfide have been taken.